ArthurOpenheimer/To-Do-list/README.md

 ### Running the application

-Run `ng serve` for a dev server.
+In your terminal, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` to see the application.

-### Running the database
+### Running the back-end

-In a new terminal, run `json-server --watch db.json`, to run the json database.
-Navigate to `http://localhost:3000/todos` to see the database.
+In [this](https://github.com/ArthurOpenheimer/To-Do-Backend) repository you will find the back-end for this application and it's steps to run the back-end.